 Knowing these things also means understanding that even if you do want to be on the same level as Stephen King, or Brene Brown, or to become the next Dale Carnegie, you have to start somewhere.

-You’ll not only finely tune your goals by researching your competition, you’ll also learn what makes you stand out from them.
+You’ll not only finely tune your goals by researching your competition, you’ll also learn what makes you stand apart from them.
 You’ll find ways to do it better, or just where you differ from your competitors.
 This allows you to better understand your audience and how you can speak to them directly.

 Speaking of your audience, researching your audience lets you have a better grasp on their intent and the types of keywords and terms they search to find what you have to offer them.
 And good keywords are the magic behind a solid SEO strategy for authors and everyone else.